PWS-14

-The PWS-12 was a biplane trainer designed and developed by Podlaska Wytwórnia Samolotów (PWS).
+The PWS-12 was a biplane trainer designed and developed by Podlaska Wytwórnia Samolotów (PWS) in Poland.
 It entered production as the PWS-14.

 Development

 The PWS-12 was a single-engined two-seat training biplane, fit also for aerobatics, designed in 1928 by A. Grzędzielewski and August Bobek-Zdaniewski at the PWS factory.
 The design shared similar parts, including fuselage and engine, as a high-wing trainer fighter plane PWS-11, developed at the same time.
 The main difference was the addition of a lower wing.
 It was powered by a nose-mounted Skoda-built version of the Wright J-5 Whirlwind radial engine.
 Two prototypes and an airframe for static tests were ordered by the Aviation Department of the War Ministry in February 1928 (along with the PWS-11 prototypes).
 The first prototype was flown by Franciszek Rutkowski in November 1929.
 It was later improved - among others, a Townend ring replaced NACA cowling, and it was fitted with N-shaped struts between wings instead of perpendicular struts.
 The second improved prototype was flown on 18 November 1930, and designated PWS-12bis.
 Testing was successful and a production order for 20 aircraft was placed by the Polish Air Force.

 In a meantime, the factory developed improved model PWS-14, featuring a change from wooden to a steel-tube fuselage, strengthened wings and other improvements, like a door in first cockpit's side.
 The War Ministry ordered a production of one PWS-14 and a similar modification of the series being in production.
-It caused some financial problems for the factory, since a production of PWS-12s had already started.
+It caused some financial problems for the factory, since the production of PWS-12s had already started.
 As a result, the factory delivered in 1932 a series of 20 PWS-14, marked officially as PWS-12 (military numbers 57.1 - 57.20).
 A further development of PWS-14 was PWS-16, and then PWS-26.

 Operational service

-The PWS-14s, officially marked as PWS-12s, were used by the Polish Air Force from 1933 in the Officer Training Centre in Dęblin and a Flying School in Grudziądz.
+The PWS-14s, officially marked as PWS-12s, were used by the Polish Air Force from 1933 in the Officer Training Centre in Dęblin and a flying school in Grudziądz.
 Most were next replaced by the PWS-16 and PWS-26, some remained in use until World War II in 1939.

 The second prototype PWS-12bis (factory no. 358) was modified in 1931 to a role of an aerobatics aircraft.
 Among others, fuselage sides were made flat and a rudder shape was changed.
 It received markings SP-AKE and was flown mainly by Lt.
 J. Orłowski.
 In March 1931 it was used in a trip to Estonia, and in April 1933 - to Romania, Bulgaria, Yugoslavia, Austria and Czechoslovakia.
 Then, both prototypes were used for several years as utility aircraft in Aviation Technical Research Institute (ITBL).
 They were later stored in Dęblin.